Skip to main content

 Oracle Retail / SAP Modules

 Large organizations already running Oracle or SAP may find value in their native planning modules to avoid integration complexity.
-These modules offer deep functionality but require significant implementation timelines and dedicated IT support to configure for apparel-specific workflows.
+These modules offer deep functionality, but the rollout is a scoped implementation programme rather than a self-serve configuration, and the work of shaping the module around apparel-specific workflows is ongoing — it has to be owned internally or by a partner.

 Best for teams that need BI + planning